Foxtrot (album): Recording

-Initial rehearsals were held in a rehearsal space at Blackheath in London before they relocated underneath the Una Billings School of Dance in Shepherd's Bush.
-Some of Hackett's material that was used for his first solo album, Voyage of the Acolyte, was in fact rehearsed by the band during the Foxtrot sessions but was not developed further.
+Initial rehearsals were held in a rehearsal space at Blackheath in London before they relocated to a space underneath the Una Billings School of Dance in Shepherd's Bush.
+Some material Hackett used for his first solo album, Voyage of the Acolyte, was rehearsed by Genesis during the Foxtrot sessions but not used on the album.
 Material that became "Watcher of the Skies" and "Can-Utility and the Coastliners" was performed live before recording of Foxtrot started.

-Genesis recorded Foxtrot in August and September 1972 in London at Island Studios.
-They were set to record with producer John Anthony, who had worked with them on their new song "Happy the Man" earlier in the year, but escalating costs due to the slow progress of completing it caused disagreements among Anthony and Charisma Records, the group's label, so they looked for a new producer.
-Banks recalled Charisma were anxious for the group to make a hit recording.
-The group's first choice for producer was Bob Potter, who had worked with Charisma labelmates Lindisfarne with Bob Johnston engineering.
-The band did not get on with Potter as he disliked their music; he compared Banks's Mellotron opening to "Watcher of the Skies" to the soundtrack to the science fiction film 2001: A Space Odyssey and felt the song was better without it.
-Around this time, the band put an end to these unproductive sessions and undertook an Italian tour in August 1972 before resuming work on the album the following month.
-The group tried out Tony Platt as a producer, but this was abandoned owing to personality clashes.
-Genesis then settled with co-producer Dave Hitchcock and John Burns as engineer, who would continue to work with Genesis on their next three albums.
-Banks felt Hitchcock was not the best replacement for the job and disagreed with him over the album's sound.
+Genesis recorded Foxtrot in August 1972 at Island Studios in London.
+The recording sessions were sporadic, taking place during the brief intervals between tour dates.
+Genesis were set to record with producer John Anthony, who had worked with them on their previous two albums and on their new single "Happy the Man" in March, but escalating costs due to the slow progress of completing it caused disagreement between Anthony and Charisma Records, the group's label, so they looked for a new producer.
+Banks recalled that Charisma was anxious for the group to make a hit recording.
+Contrarily, Hackett's recollection was that Charisma's owner, Tony Stratton Smith, approved their making the rise to fame slowly and was willing to allow them "many, many albums to make it."
+Charisma's first choice for producer was Bob Potter, a young engineer who was still learning the particulars of music production but had assisted producer Bob Johnston on the recent hit album Fog on the Tyne by Charisma labelmates Lindisfarne.

+The band did not get on with Potter because he disliked their music, comparing Banks's Mellotron opening to "Watcher of the Skies" to the soundtrack to the science fiction film 2001: A Space Odyssey, and felt that the song was better without it.
+Potter was also aggravated about how long the band took to set up to record.
+The unproductive sessions were curtailed, and the band toured in Italy from 15 to 23 August 1972, before resuming work on the album at the end of the month.
+Potter ultimately went uncredited on the album, though Hackett has said that a substantial part of "Supper's Ready" and the entirety of "Horizons" were completed with Potter as producer.
+The group tried promoting the engineer at the sessions, Tony Platt, to producer, but that was abandoned owing to personality clashes.
+Smith then asked Dave Hitchcock to produce the album, in part because he had experience with recording epic suites like "Supper's Ready", specifically, the track "Nine Feet Underground" from In the Land of Grey and Pink by Caravan.
+Hitchcock was unfamiliar with Platt and preferred to have an engineer who he had worked well with in the past, so he replaced Platt with John Burns.
+Genesis approved of the change in engineers, with Banks later commenting: "We weren't too sure about [Platt] either."
+Burns continued to work with Genesis on their next three albums.
+Banks disliked Hitchcock's production work.